Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/simple-ai-orchestration/create-deployable-app/backend-api.md

     using Microsoft.SemanticKernel;
     // Add ChatCompletion import
     using Microsoft.SemanticKernel.ChatCompletion;
-    // Add import for Agentss
+    // Add import for Agents
     using Microsoft.SemanticKernel.Agents.AzureAI;
     using Microsoft.SemanticKernel.Agents;
     // Temporarily added to enable Semantic Kernel tracing